erymuzuan/rx/source/web/web.sph/docs/EntityChart.md

 * Column

 ## Saving your chart
-`Rx Developer' also allows you to save you chart, this enable you to quickly render your predefined charts by just selected it from the options
+`Rx Developer` also allows you to save you chart, this enable you to quickly render your predefined charts by just selected it from the options

 ![alt](http://i.imgur.com/gSWKWp6.png)
 Create your chart as usual and click on the save button to save your chart